N.Y. Fed to publish data on U.S. bank rates on March 2

-NEW YORK (Reuters) - The New York Federal Reserve said on Wednesday it planned to publish data on a reconfigured federal funds rate and a new interbank interest rate, beginning on March 2, to better gauge activities in the U.S. interbank lending market.
+NEW YORK, Jan 6 (Reuters) - The New York Federal Reserve said on Wednesday it planned to publish data on a reconfigured federal funds rate and a new interbank interest rate, beginning on March 2, to better gauge activities in the U.S. interbank lending market.

 The new effective federal funds rate will be based on data from trades reported to depository institutions instead of data from federal funds brokers.